Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_ecs_cluster_name"></a> [ecs\_cluster\_name](#input\_ecs\_cluster\_name)

-Description: The name of the ECS cluster to deploy the ECS service onto.
+Description: The name of the ECS cluster.

 Type: `string`

 ### <a name="input_ecs_service_name"></a> [ecs\_service\_name](#input\_ecs\_service\_name)

-Description: The name of the ECS service to create.
+Description: The name of the ECS service.

 Type: `string`